-The following table details the Group's sensitivity to a 5% increase and decrease of the sensitive currency against the relevant functional currency of each subsidiary.
+The following table details the Group's sensitivity to a 5% increase and decrease of the sensitive currency against the relevant fonctionnal currency of each subsidiary.
 The sensitivity analysis includes only outstanding foreign currency denominated monetary items and adjusts their translation at the period end for an 5% increase in foreign currency rates.

-EUR GBP USD (in EUR million) 2008 2007 2008 2007 2008 2007 Income Statement 1.1 (2.5) 0.3 2.9 (0.5) (0.1)
+(In EUR million) EUR GBP USD (III EUR IIIIIIIIII) 2008 2007 2008 2007 2008 2007 Income Statement 1.1 (2.5) 0.3 2.9 (0.5) (0.1)